calband/calchart-redesign-old/calchart/templates/wiki/select-dots.md

 ## Mass selection

 Using the selection tool, you can also mass select dots by clicking and dragging.
 Upon dragging, a rectangular box will appear, selecting dots as it overlaps them.
+Holding the shift key while clicking and dragging adds the overlapped dots to the previous selection.

 You can also use the lasso tool <i class="icon-lasso"></i> (shortcut: shift + S) to draw an arbitrary shape and select any dots that lie within the drawn area.